Kidnapped (1995 film): Part 1

 David has meanwhile reached the “House of Shaws”.
 He also finds all of a sudden a gun directed at him.
 The man who threatens to shoot him turns out to be his uncle Ebenezer (Patrick Malahide).
-Ebenezer reluctantly invites him in, but later on tries to kill him by an arranged accident.
+Ebenezer reluctantly invites him in, but later arranges an accident that is intended to kill his nephew.
 David survives, yet the next day Ebenezer has him kidnapped by a criminal sea captain.
 David wakes up on a ship going to America, where he shall be sold as a slave.

-When David is trapped, William Reid and “the Red Fox” try to assassinate Alan Breck in the woods.
+While David is trapped, William Reid and “the Red Fox” try to assassinate Alan Breck in the woods.
 They fail because William Reid smokes a pipe with strong tobacco.
 Alan Breck, who therefore can literally smell the trap, steals a horse and escapes.
 He leaves a paper with a quote from A Counterblaste to Tobacco written by James I of England.
 The “Red Fox” relishes this humiliation of Englishman William Reid.

-David becomes Captain Forbes' new cabin boy, for the previous cabin boy has been murdered by the sailor Mr. Shuan.
-Alan Breck, who needs to leave for France in a foggy night, accidentally happens to end up on the same ship.
+David becomes the ship's new cabin boy, for the previous cabin boy has been murdered by the sailor Mr. Shuan.
+Alan Breck, who needs to leave for France in a foggy night, accidentally ends up on the same ship.
 David is supposed to wait on Alan.
 The criminal sea captain attempts to ambush Alan for his gold but David confounds these plans and helps Alan Breck to stand his ground.
-A severe storm then causes a wreckage.
+A severe storm then causes a shipwreck.

-Alan and David return as castaways to the Scottish onshore.
+Alan and David return as castaways to the Scottish shore.
 Alan runs into his friend Ewan of Appin, who was just exposed as a Jacobite spy.
 As his dying friend informs him, William Reid plans to frame James Stewart of The Glen for a murder he is about to carry out.
 Alan tries to prevent this but he can only witness how the "Red Fox” is shot dead by a sniper.
-David gets the impression Alan was the assassin and breaks up with him.
+David gets the impression Alan was the assassin and parts ways with him.